Dead Rabbit vs CSMNT RDA – who’s the daddy when it comes to overall flavor, performance, and value for money? Drake investigates…

 Get it wrong and the flavor gets wonky.

-The CSMNT RDA has this ever-so-slightly-restricted feel on the vape which I really like.
-This is a personal preference, however, and it is also one of the reasons why I LOVE the Wotofo Lush Plus RDA so much.
+The CSMNT RDA has this ever-so-slightly-restricted feel on the vape which I really like, though this is most definitely a personal preference.

 This is a hard one to call.

 Personally, I do prefer the CSMNT RDA for flavor over the Dead Rabbit RDA.

 I think this is down to the airflow system, which is placed lower on the CSMNT, but I could be wrong.